Warren County Courthouse (Iowa)

 The Warren County Courthouse is located in Indianola, Iowa, United States.
 The courthouse that was built in 1939 was listed on the National Register of Historic Places (NRHP) in 2003 as a part of the PWA-Era County Courthouses of IA Multiple Properties Submission.
 It was the third building the county has used for court functions and county administration.
 The building was demolished in the summer of 2019 and removed from the NRHP in September of the same year.
-A new courthouse and justice center is expected to be completed in 2022.
+A new courthouse and justice center opened in July 2022.

 History

 First two courthouses

 The county's first courthouse was a log cabin built in 1851.
 It measured 20 by 30 ft.
 A Victorian structure was built in 1868.
 Years of neglect weakened the building.
 Walls started to bulge and part of the building fell onto the sidewalk below.

 Third courthouse

 A referendum to build a new courthouse failed in 1936 even though funding from the Public Works Administration (PWA) had been approved to assist with construction costs.
 A second referendum in 1938 was approved, and PWA funding was again made available.
 Indianola native Earl Jones of the Des Moines architectural firm Keffer & Jones designed the new building.
 F.B.
 Dickinson & Co., of Des Moines, was awarded the contract to build the building and work commenced in October 1938.
 The cornerstone was laid in December of the same year.
 The building was constructed for $145,000.
 The dedication ceremony was held on August 24, 1939.
 Over 12,000 people participated in the celebration, which included a parade, athletic events, a courthouse tour, concerts, and a street dance.
 The keynote address was given by John Gross, president of Simpson College.

 A 50 by 36 ft law enforcement addition was built onto the rear of the building in 1988.
 It was designed by the West Des Moines architectural firm of Frevert, Ramsey, Kobes, and built by Ringland Johnson Crowley.
 The materials used in its construction matched those of the original building.
 The county acquired the old Indianola High School building in 1998, also listed on the National Register of Historic Places, which was converted into the Warren County Administration Building and houses the county offices.

 Concerns from mold in the building began in 2014.
 The old sewer line into the courthouse disintegrated, which created sewer problems including sewer odor in the building.
 Iowa's 5th Judicial Court closed court offices in the courthouse section of the building in 2016 because of health concerns associated with the building.
 The jail was closed two years later because of building code violations.
 Demolition of the courthouse and jail began in late May 2019.